 Coat a pyrex pie plate lightly with oil and place in oven.
 Soak challah or bread in warm water and squeeze out water, leaving softened bread.

-While the oil is heating up, using the metal s-blade of the food processor, pulse eggs, soaked challah or bread, oil, seltzer, baking powder, salt and pepper.
+While the oil is heating up, cut two of the onions into large chunks.
+Using the metal s-blade of the food processor, pulse eggs, soaked challah or bread, oil, seltzer, baking powder, onion chunks, salt and pepper.
 Pulse a couple of times to combine.

 Carefully remove the sizzling pyrex pie plate from the oven.
 Pour the mixture into the pyrex pie plate and bake uncovered for one hour.
 When done, the onion kugel should be caramelized on top and bottom and soft and creamy on the inside.